CL-ML/Homework-3/main.md

 ## 1.Introduction:
 DODODex is a decentralized exchange (DEX) that uses a type of automated market maker (AMM) called Proactive AMM (pAMM) to facilitate trades.
 Unlike traditional centralized exchanges that use an order book to match buyers and sellers, DEXs use AMMs to determine the price of assets and execute trades.
 AMMs use algorithms to set the price based on the ratio of assets in a liquidity pool.pAMMs take this a step further by using real-time market data to adjust the price more proactively.
 They dynamically change the pool weights based on market conditions to provide better pricing accuracy and liquidity.
-This helps prevent slippage and reduces the impact of large trades on the market.
-Proactive Automated Market Makers (pAMMs) are a type of automated market maker (AMM) that uses real-time market data to adjust the pricing and liquidity of assets. pAMMs dynamically change the weights of assets in their liquidity pools based on market conditions, which provides more accurate pricing and reduces the impact of large trades on the market.
 The use of pAMMs can provide more accurate pricing and reduce the impact of large trades on the market.
 This makes them a popular choice for decentralized exchanges (DEXs) that want to provide better liquidity and pricing for their users.

-In summary, DODODex uses pAMMs to provide a more efficient and accurate trading experience for its users.
-The DODO decentralized exchange is one example of a DEX that uses pAMMs to provide more efficient trading for its users.

 ## 2.Protocol:
-The DODO protocol uses pAMMs to optimize liquidity and reduce slippage.
-By proactively adjusting the weights of assets in the liquidity pools, DODO ensures that users can trade at prices that accurately reflect the current market conditions, even during periods of high volatility.
-In addition, the DODO protocol uses a unique price discovery algorithm called "CrowdPooling" to set the initial price of assets in its liquidity pools.
+The DODO protocol uses a unique price discovery algorithm called "CrowdPooling" to set the initial price of assets in its liquidity pools.
 This algorithm combines the principles of an initial coin offering (ICO) with an AMM, allowing users to pool their funds together and determine the initial price of the asset.
 The DODO protocol also features a number of other tools and features to enhance the trading experience for users, such as flash loans, limit orders, and stop-loss orders.

-Overall, the DODO protocol's use of pAMMs and innovative price discovery algorithm make it a promising decentralized exchange for users looking for efficient and reliable trading on the blockchain.

 ## 3.Product offering:
 DODO offers a range of features and tools to enhance the trading experience for users.
 One of the main features of DODO is its liquidity provision mechanism, which is based on pAMMs.
-DODO also offers a unique price discovery mechanism called "CrowdPooling", which combines the principles of an initial coin offering (ICO) with an AMM.
-This allows users to pool their funds together and determine the initial price of the asset.
 In addition to its liquidity provision mechanism, DODO also offers a range of other features to enhance the trading experience for users.
 These include flash loans, which allow users to borrow funds without collateral for a very short period of time, limit orders, which allow users to set specific prices at which they want to buy or sell assets, and stop-loss orders, which allow users to limit their losses in case of adverse price movements.
-Overall, DODO's product offering is designed to provide users with efficient, cost-effective, and reliable trading on the blockchain, with features and tools that cater to the needs of both retail and institutional traders.

 ## 4.Evaluation: